Workshop_04 The MLA Academic Essay: Effects & Solutions

 “If you steal from one author it’s plagiarism; if you steal from many it’s research.”Wilson Mizner

-Homework due on 06/27/2022, by 7 PM via taking photos of your notes and insert the photos in Workshop 4 Google document provided.
+Homework due before class on 12/15/2022, by 10:30 AM via taking photos of your notes and insert the photos in Workshop 4 Google document provided.
 Other students get to see your work and share it.

 Instructions for Homework Content:

 1. Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.
 These are notes #4 and #5.
 Then, take two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.
 Please type your MLA Work Cited so I can edit them.

 Carrot 2 Carrot helps you find topics related to your search term.
 After entering the term you enter and then click on ‘search,’ you can choose to see the results as a list, treemap, or pie chart that helps you visualize your issue and narrow your search at the same time.